 This EA identifies the potential environmental impacts of the Proposed Action and alternatives on affected resource areas.
-Per CEQ regulations (40 CFR § 1501.9[f][1]), only resource areas that apply to the Proposed Action and alternatives are analyzed.
+Per AR-200-2 "Environmental Analysis of Army Actions" and the 2024 CEQ regulations (40 CFR § 1501.9[f][1]), only resource areas that apply to the Proposed Action and alternatives are analyzed.
 The following resource areas are analyzed in this EA: topography, geology, and soils; water resources; biological resources; air quality; greenhouse gases and climate change; traffic and transportation; hazardous materials and waste; noise and vibration; cultural resources; health and safety; environmental justice; and cumulative impacts.